-- (A) All significant industrial users SIUs shall, at a frequency determined by the DCO, but in no case less than semi-annually twice a year, submit a report on a form (e.g. DMR) or in a format specified by the DCO: - (1) Indicating the nature and concentration of pollutants in the discharge which are limited by pretreatment standards, and - (2) The measured or estimated average and maximum daily flows for the reporting period. - (3) At the DCO's discretion, sampling and analysis may be performed by the city in lieu of industrial monitoring.
-In cases where the Categorical Pretreatment Standard or the DCO requires compliance with a BMP or pollution prevention alternative, the User shall submit documentation as required by the DCO or the applicable Categorical Pretreatment Standard necessary to determine the compliance status of the User. - (4) All periodic compliance reports must be signed and certified in accordance with section 171.20(A) of this chapter. - (B) All NSCIUs shall submit a report annually in the month specified by the DCO.
-The report shall be completed according to the City's current reporting requirements, including the submittal of the applicable certification statement found in section 171.20(C) of this chapter. - (B)(C) All wastewater samples must be representative of the User's discharge.
+- (A) All SIUs shall, at a frequency determined by the DCO, but in no case less than twice a year, submit a report on a form specified by the DCO: - (1) Indicating the nature and concentration of pollutants in the discharge which are limited by pretreatment standards, and - (2) The measured or estimated average and maximum daily flows for the reporting period. - (3) In cases where the Categorical Pretreatment Standard or the DCO requires compliance with a BMP or pollution prevention alternative, the User shall submit documentation as required by the DCO or the applicable Categorical Pretreatment Standard necessary to determine the compliance status of the User.

-- (1) Wastewater monitoring and flow measurement facilities shall be properly operated, kept clean, and maintained in good working order at all times. - (2) The failure of a User to keep its monitoring facility in good working order shall not be grounds for the User to claim that sample results are unrepresentative of its discharge. - (D) If a User subject to the reporting requirement in this section monitors any pollutant more frequently than required by the DCO, using the procedures prescribed in section 171.39 of this chapter, the results of this monitoring shall be included in the report.
+- (4) All periodic compliance reports must be signed and certified in accordance with section 171.20(A) of this chapter. - (B) All NSCIUs shall submit a report annually in the month specified by the DCO.
+The report shall be completed according to the City's current reporting requirements, including the submittal of the applicable certification statement found in section 171.20(C) of this chapter. - (C) All wastewater samples must be representative of the User's discharge. - (1) Wastewater monitoring and flow measurement facilities shall be properly operated, kept clean, and maintained in good working order at all times. - (2) The failure of a User to keep its monitoring facility in good working order shall not be grounds for the User to claim that sample results are unrepresentative of its discharge. - (D) If a User subject to the reporting requirement in this section monitors any pollutant more frequently than required by the DCO, using the procedures prescribed in section 171.39 of this chapter, the results of this monitoring shall be included in the report.

 Sec.
-171.33. - Reports of changed conditions.
-Changed conditions; notices.
+171.33. - Changed conditions; notices.

-- (A) Each User must notify the DCO of any planned significant changes to the User's operations or system which might alter the nature, quality, or volume of its wastewater before the change is made. a minimum of thirty (30) days prior to the change. - (B) The DCO may require the User to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a wastewater discharge permit application or survey under section 171.19 of this chapter. - (C) The DCO may issue a wastewater discharge permit under section 171.21 of this chapter, or modify an existing wastewater discharge permit under section 171.25 of this chapter, in response to changed conditions or anticipated changed conditions. - (D) For purposes of this requirement, significant changes include, but are not limited to, flow increases of twenty (20) percent or greater, and the discharge of any previously unreported pollutants that are determined to be of concern.
+- (A) Each User must notify the DCO of any planned significant changes to the User's operations or system which might alter the nature, quality, or volume of its wastewater a minimum of thirty (30) days prior to the change. - (B) The DCO may require the User to submit such information as may be deemed necessary to evaluate the changed condition, including the submission of a wastewater discharge permit application or survey under section 171.19 of this chapter. - (C) The DCO may issue a wastewater discharge permit under section 171.21 of this chapter, or modify an existing wastewater discharge permit under section 171.25 of this chapter, in response to changed conditions or anticipated changed conditions. - (D) For purposes of this requirement, significant changes include, but are not limited to, flow increases of twenty (20) percent or greater, and the discharge of any previously unreported pollutants that are determined to be of concern.

 Sec.
-171.34. - Reports of potential problems.
-Accidental discharge or potential problems; report; liability.
+171.34. - Accidental discharge or potential problems; report; liability.